 They’re not too thin because they provide good breathability and kept me warm and comfortable on the nights I reviewed them.

 As with most bamboo sheets I’ve reviewed, they are prone to wrinkles and creases.
-The care instructions say to wash cold with similar colors, then tumble dry on low and remove promptly and put on your bed.
+The care instructions say to wash cold with similar colors, then tumble dry on low and remove promptly and put on the bed.

 I think removing the sheets when they are recently dry and still warm helps to reduce wrinkles.
 I wasn’t able to get them out quite quick enough and I had lots of wrinkles in my sheets (which only got more noticeable as I slept in them).